 Music on the Mersey must be a hard thing to ask for, with a whopping 1,700 searches a month for ‘Why doesn’t my smart speaker understand me’.
 The Scouse accent is known worldwide for being unique, but it clearly wasn’t taken into account when Amazon and Google were designing their AI assistants.

-With a combined total of 1,550 searches for smart speaker accent issues and a voice clarity score of 5, Glasgow takes second spot in our table.
+With a combined total of 1,550 searches for smart speaker accent issues and a voice samples score of 5, Glasgow takes second spot in our table.
 The thick Scottish dialect regularly requires subtitles on TV, but sadly AIs can’t read (yet), causing more than a few issues.

 Edinburgh doesn’t fare much better, coming in at number six.
-Check out the video below to see just how Alexa struggles with her Scottish users.

 Taking the title for smart speakers not understanding them are the residents of the Welsh capital city, Cardiff.
-With a total of 1,550 understandability searches and a voice clarity score of 7 out of 10, the city is the clear winner, beating the likes of Belfast, Newcastle and Dublin along the way.
+With a total of 1,550 understandability searches and a voice samples score of 7 out of 10, the city is the clear winner, beating the likes of Belfast, Newcastle and Dublin along the way.

 Despite smart speakers being designed to pick up on different dialects, Welsh is clearly a step too far for the current stage of this advanced technology.